tidyverse/dplyr/README.md

 carriers_dt  <- group_by(hflights_dt, UniqueCarrier)
 carriers_db1 <- group_by(hflights_db1, UniqueCarrier)
 carriers_db2 <- group_by(hflights_db2, UniqueCarrier)
-# This database has an index on the player id, which is a recommended
+# This database has an index on the UniqueCarrier, which is a recommended
 # minimum whenever you're doing group by queries
 ```